An independent journal of theology

-What Does the Everlasting Gospel Affirm?...and also Deny?
+What Does the Everlasting Gospel Affirm?

 1. The Gospel of Jesus Christ—

-The Proclamation of the Gospel to All the World: Because of His infinite love for the fallen sons and daughters of Adam, God Himself in the person of our Lord Jesus Christ has come into this sin-darkened world, lived a sinless, spotless life by perfectly obeying and fulfilling the Law of God, and then He died for our sins, in our place, as our atoning sacrifice upon the cross of Calvary.
-As the Second Adam, our Lord took upon Himself the legal guilt, punishment, penalty, and death which we all deserve.
+The Proclamation of the Gospel to All the World: Because of His infinite love for the fallen sons and daughters of Adam, God Himself in the person of our Lord Jesus Christ has come into this sin-darkened world, lived a sinless, spotless life by perfectly obeying and fulfilling the Law of God, and then He suffered and died for our sins, in our place, as our atoning sacrifice upon the cross of Calvary.
+As the Second Adam, our Lord took upon Himself the legal guilt, punishment, penalty, suffering and death which we all deserve.
 The curses pronounced at the Fall of the First Adam, fell in full measure upon the Second Adam, the Lord Jesus Christ.
 In Christ, God has provided a sin bearer, substitute, and redeemer for the entire human family.
 He alone as the divine Son of God could have offered to the holy Law of God a righteousness equal to its broadest demands for perfect righteousness.

 Active obedience — The Law of God requires of all perfect obedience to all of its holy commandments, and absolute holiness and sinlessness of life.
 This perfect righteousness Jesus performed for us as the sinless Second Adam.

 Passive obedience — The Law of God also requires punishment and death to all who sin and come short of its righteous demands.
-This legal penalty Jesus bore for us when He suffered and died for us, in our place, at Calvary .
+This legal penalty Jesus bore for us when He suffered and died for us, in our place at Calvary.
 The guilt of all the world was reckoned and imputed to Him while He hung upon the cross.

 Jesus Christ: the Meritorious Cause (or the Legal Basis) of Acceptance with God: In His sinless life and atoning death God has provided a divine Legal Substitute, Legal Representative, and Second Adam for every fallen child of Adam.
 He was reckoned and treated as a sinner in the eyes of Divine justice so that by God's unmerited grace alone, in Christ alone, salvation from the penalty of sin has been made available for all the world.
-In Christ God has ransomed all by paying the legal debt of all.
-The Lord Jesus Christ lived a sinless life, died as an atoning sacrifice for the sins of the world, arose again from the dead, and ascended into Heaven where He ever lives as the one High Priest and mediator who intercedes in the most holy place of the heavenly sanctuary to save all who call upon His name for forgiveness and eternal life.
+In Christ God has provided a ransom for all of humanity by paying the legal debt of all.
+The Lord Jesus Christ lived a sinless life, suffered and died as an atoning sacrifice for the sins of the world, arose again from the dead, and ascended into Heaven where He ever lives as the one High Priest and mediator who intercedes in the most holy place of the heavenly sanctuary to save all who call upon His name for forgiveness and eternal life.

 2. Justification by Faith—

 The Invitation of the Gospel to All the World: We believe that the Good News of our salvation and reconciliation through Christ's shed blood on Calvary is proclaimed to all the world and is attended by the outpouring power of the Holy Spirit in "Prevenient" Grace or "Preceding" Grace .
 It is God's will that all should come unto a saving knowledge of Christ to receive the forgiveness of sin and eternal life.
-Thus the Holy Spirit, through the proclamation of the everlasting Gospel, calls and enables whosoever will to personally believe the Gospel of Christ's finished work of atonement on the cross of Calvary, to repent of their sins, and to be baptized for the remission of sins.
+Thus the Holy Spirit, through the proclamation of the everlasting Gospel, calls and enables whosoever will to personally respond and believe the Gospel of Christ's finished work of atonement on the cross of Calvary, to repent of their sins, and to be baptized for the remission of sins.

 Faith in Christ: the Instrumental Cause (or the Personal Basis) of Acceptance with God: All who through the drawing power of the Holy Spirit personally respond to the gospel and personally call upon the name of the Lord Jesus Christ in repentance for their sins are legally justified freely by God's unmerited grace alone through faith alone in the perfect sinless life and atoning death of the Lord Jesus Christ alone.
 They are justified, forgiven, declared righteous and innocent, accepted, pardoned, perfected, saved, elected, set free from condemnation, reconciled, accounted righteous, chosen, adopted, purged, delivered from death and made alive, atoned for, found, brought back, bought back, made nigh, and predestined unto life eternal in Christ.
 By the unmerited grace of God they are accounted perfect and sinless in His merciful reckoning; and their sinfulness and guilt are covered by His sinlessness.
 The Law of God finds nothing to condemn in the repentant sinner who believes and continues to believe in Jesus.
 The repentant sinner is reckoned as sinless through the imputed righteousness of Christ and his name is recorded in the Book of Life.
 He is reckoned as righteousness in Christ and accounted worthy of eternal life.
 This is what the apostle Paul calls justification by faith in Christ (Righteousness by Faith).
 Christ ever lives to make intercession for us as the one and only mediator between God and Man.
 On the Last Day He will come again to give eternal life to all who eagerly await His return.